mongodb/docs/mongodb/source/administration/monitoring.rst

    - :doc:`/reference/database-statistics`
    - :doc:`/reference/collection-statistics`

+   MongoDB also provides a :ref:`REST interface <rest-interface>` that provides an overview of this diagnostic data in web-access able interface.

    10gen provides a hosted monitoring service which collects and aggregates these data to provide insight into the performance and operation of MongoDB deployments.
 See the `MongoDB Monitoring